John Grover 1843 transcribed

 The narrator further states that he was not

-, but that he had seen the
+present at the execution, but that he had seen the

 graves; and the executioner, some time after (two